-This month there will be only one major astronomical event.
-On July 27, 28 we will witness the Southern Delta Aquarids meteor shower.
-It is an average shower that can produce up to 20 meteors per hour at its peak on the night of July 27 and morning of July 28, but some meteors can be visible from July 12 to August 23.
-The meteor shower originates from debris left behind by comets Marsden and Kracht.
-Unfortunately the second quarter moon will block out most of the faint meteors, but with some patience you should still be able to catch quite a few good ones.
-Best viewing will be from a dark location after midnight.
-Meteors will appear to radiate from the constellation of Aquarius, but can appear anywhere in the sky.
+Finally, near the end of the month on the night of July 28 and 29 we will witness the Delta Aquarids meteor shower.
+It is an average shower that can produce up to 20 meteors per hour at its peak, but a few can be seen any time from July 12 to August 23.
+The meteors originate from debris left behind by comets Marsden and Kracht.
+Unfortunately this year the nearly full moon will block out all but the brightest meteors.
+But if you are patient, you should still be able to catch a quite few good ones.
+Meteors will radiate from the constellation Aquarius, but can appear anywhere in the sky.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month: